Plumsail/documents-docs/source/user-guide/processes/test-template.rst

 .. image:: ../../_static/img/user-guide/processes/template-test-dialog.png
     :alt: Test template dialog

-Just click "Create document" to apply this data to your template.
-The resulting document will be downloaded automatically.
+Just click "Create document" to apply this data to your template and review the resulting document.

 ..
 Note:: Once you tested the template you can `configure how to deliver the result document <create-delivery.html>`_ (email, OneDrive, etc).
 Just click the "Save & Next" button in the "Configure template" step.